Compare Orders Guide

 If the table or chart is empty:

-1. Make sure you've selected at least one county
+1. Make sure you've selected at least one order

-If you don't see the counties you need:
+If you don't see the orders you need:

 Chart Not Updating